Restricted Stock

 In contrast, owning stock options tends more to make employees focus on short-term activities that can raise the stock price for short-term gains, rather than focusing on long-term gains that will help the company grow.

-Stock options come with a high possibility of becoming worthless, as compared to restricted stock awards.
+Stock options come with a high possibility of becoming worthless, as compared to restricted stock awards or RSUs.
 If the stock price remains below or declines to below the option exercise price, then the option is essentially worthless, as the option holder cannot profitably exercise the option.
-This is in contrast to restricted stocks that retain some intrinsic value regardless of stock price movement.
+This is in contrast to restricted shares that retain some value regardless of stock price movement.

-The accounting for restricted stock awards can be quite technical.
+The accounting for restricted stock and RSUs can be quite technical.
 For example, if actual shares are delivered to the employee, then journal entries would impact equity.
 If the value of the shares is paid in cash, then the company would most likely record a liability.

-In general, future compensation expense related to restricted stock grants is based on the fair value of the stock on the grant date.
-The compensation expense is then recognized over the employees’ service/vesting period.
+In general, future compensation expense related to restricted stock grants and RSUs is based on the fair value of the stock on the grant date.
+The compensation expense is then recognized over the employee’s service/vesting period.

 The following journal entries assume shares are actually delivered to the employee and are not cash-settled.
-At the time the restricted stock award is granted to the employee assume the fair value of the restricted stock is $100,000.
-Further assume the 25% of the grant vests annually over the next four years.
+At the time the restricted stock award is granted to the employee, assume the fair value of the restricted stock is $100,000.
+Further, assume that 25% of the grant vests annually over the next four years.

 The journal entries might look something like this: